Chemical118/GDBr/README.md

 gdbr preprocess -r <reference.fa> -q <query1.fa query2.fa ...> -o prepro -t <number of threads>
 ```

-The preprocess step requires the use of a sorting program to do the scaffolding and variant calling, and even though they are allocated a lot of threads, they still don't use them all.
-An optimization approach is to distribute multiple queries to a small number of threads.
-However, this approach requires very high memory usage, so GDBr was developed to allow the user to freely choose this optimization by providing the `--low_memory` option.
+The preprocess step, utilizing a sorting program for scaffolding and variant calling, often underutilizes allocated threads.
+To address this, an optimization approach distributes multiple queries across a reduced number of threads, enhancing efficiency but significantly increasing memory usage.
+In response, GDBr offers the `--low_memory` option , providing users with the flexibility to selectively apply this optimization based on their specific resource constraints.

 #### Correct